appsmithorg/appsmith-docs/website/docs/core-concepts/connecting-to-data-sources/connecting-to-databases.md

 The select query retrieves all the data from the users table.
 You can display the query results in a Table widget by [binding the data](/core-concepts/data-access-and-binding/displaying-data-read#displaying-data-in-a-widget) in the Table Data property.

 ### Embedded database
-Appsmith self-hosted instance comes with an embedded PostgreSQL v13 database.
+Appsmith's self-hosted instance comes with an embedded PostgreSQL v13 database.
 You can use the database to try out and test various scenarios.

-#### Connect to embedded database
+#### Connect to an embedded database

-Embedded database provides superusers and sample databases.
+The Embedded database provides superusers and sample databases.
 Use the following configuration details to set it up:

 ```SQL
 host: `mockdb.internal.appsmith.com`